CelliesProjects/aquacontrol32/README.md

 Aquacontrol32 is software used to program and control 5 led strips to create more natural sunrises and sunsets in your aquarium.

 Aquacontrol32 runs on hardware based on a [MH-ET LIVE MiniKit ESP32](http://mh.nodebb.com/topic/8/new-mh-et-live-minikit-for-esp32).
+<br>You can connect a cheap 128x64 I2C OLED and/or a ILI9341 SPI tft display to have some feedback on the display(s).
+<br>The ILI9341 displays optionally come with a XPT2046 touch controller which is supported.

 #### The hardware: